mrumayi20/product-app/README.md

 - ✅ Product card components with dynamic data binding
 - ✅ Emits click events from components to parent (`onClick`)
-- ✅ Angular-style `ProductService` with RxJS Observables
+- ✅ `ProductService` with RxJS Observables
 - ✅ Route-based navigation:
   - `/products` — Product List
   - `/products/:id` — Product Details
-- ✅ Fully responsive layout with soft pink aesthetic
+- ✅ Fully responsive layout
 - ✅ Beginner-friendly code and structure

 ---

----

 ## 🙌 Author

-Built by Mrunmayi <br>
+Built by Mrunmayi Patil<br>
-mrunmayirpatil@gmail.com
+Feel free to reach out to me at mrunmayirpatil@gmail.com if you have any doubts.